Social Recovery

 - Trustworthy in your specific risk model — not just generally trustworthy, but trustworthy under the failure modes you actually worry about.

-- Geographically or socially diverse — five contacts on the same hard drive defeats the purpose.
+- Geographically or socially diverse — three contacts on the same hard drive defeats the purpose.

 What contacts can and cannot do